 Plugging, blinding, or simply regular use can cause damage to the trommel’s drum.
 While some minor damage is to be expected and can be prevented through proper usage and care, larger damage can be costly.
 One of the biggest disadvantages of the trommel screen’s design is the inability to replace part of the drum when damage occurs.

 In the event that damage is unable to be repaired, the entire drum must be replaced.
 This is both expensive and can halt further production.

-Aggregates Equipment, Inc. manufactures screening solutions which eliminate the disadvantages of trommel screens.
-Our BIVITEC® Screen features a dual-vibratory process which prevents clogging and blinding.
-Meanwhile, the Eco-Star® Dynamic Disc Screen features a patented anti-clogging system designed to handle the most difficult urban and industrial waste.
+Aggregates Equipment, Inc. manufactures screening solutions which overcome the disadvantages of trommel screens.
+The BIVITEC® Screen operates using a flip-flow principle and features a dual-vibratory process which prevents clogging and blinding.